Rbrq03/Rbrq03.github.io/_pages/about.md

 - **Multimodal Understanding & Generation**: Development and Application of Large-scale Multi-modal models.
 - **Multimodal Agents**: Establishment of Multimodal Agents for real-world application. -->

-My research interests include diverse topics of Multi-modal AI and Generative Models like:
+My research interests include diverse topics of Multi-modal AI and Generative Models, including:

 <!-- - **Mutli-modal Generation**: generating image/video with multi-modal/spatial conditions.
 - **Efficient Diffusion Training**: Aim at reducing budget of training a diffusion model from scratch.